w3c/wai-media-intro/source/accessible-media/production-audio-description.html.erb.md

 ## Producing TTS audio descriptions

 TTS descriptions are not pre-recorded.
-Instead, they are transmitted at the proper intervals to users during playback, and are read aloud by the user's screen reader.
+Instead, they are transmitted at the appropriate intervals to users during playback, and are read aloud by the user's screen reader.
 Think of them as an invisible text track that screen readers can read aloud as the text is delivered.
 See [examples of TTS descriptions](http://ncamftp.wgbh.org/ibm/dvs/).
 The basic workflow